 Think about it: When you are out shopping, you touch dozens of surfaces, including credit card machines, cash, elevator buttons and doors.
 Since some bacteria can live on surfaces for hours, some of the germs you pick up on your hands can easily transfer to your handbag.

-“Money and wallets can be very dirty,” says Dr. Jones.
+“Money and wallets can be very dirty,” Dr. Jones says.
 “And the credit card machines, door handles and countertops you touch likely aren’t being cleaned frequently.”

 No need to stress out, though: Not all bacteria cause illness.
 And you can protect yourself from disease-causing germs by:

-• Not placing your bag on the ground or floor whenever possible.
-Bathroom floors are notoriously germy, so hang your bag on a hook or keep it on your shoulder if there isn’t one handy.
+Do not place your bag on the ground or floor whenever possible.
+Bathroom floors are notoriously germy, so hang your bag on a hook or keep it on your shoulder if one isn’t handy.

-• Having a landing spot for your purse when you get home.
+Having a landing spot for your purse when you get home.
 Try the hall table or a hook in your entryway.
-Avoid setting your bag on your bed or kitchen counter, where it could spread illness-causing bacteria.
+Avoid putting your bag on your bed or kitchen counter, where it could spread illness-causing bacteria.

-“The most important take-home message isn’t to become obsessive about sterilizing your bag,” says Dr. Jones.
+“The most important take-home message isn’t to become obsessive about sterilizing your bag,” Dr. Jones says.
 “The average person with a healthy immune system doesn’t need to worry as much as someone with a weakened immune system.
 You just need to be judicious about hand hygiene: washing your hands and using hand sanitizer.”

 Need to make an appointment with a Piedmont physician?
 Save time, book online.